* Nike falls as North America revenue disappoints

 * Consumer spending rose 0.4% last month

-Dec 20 (Reuters) - The S&P 500 hit a record high for the seventh straight session on Friday, its longest in over two years, as investor sentiment improved on progress in U.S.-China trade relations and strength in domestic consumer spending.
+NEW YORK, Dec 20 (Reuters) - The S&P 500 hit a record high for a seventh straight session on Friday, as continued optimism on resolving the U.S.-China trade war and strength in domestic consumer spending lifted sentiment.

-Consumer spending, a key to U.S. economic growth and a major focus for investors, rose 0.4% last month, adding to a string of upbeat data that have helped put behind recession fears, which had dogged markets earlier this year.
+Consumer spending, a key to U.S. economic growth and a major focus for investors, rose 0.4% in November, adding to a string of upbeat data that have helped put behind recession fears, which dogged markets earlier this year.

-Nike Inc fell 1.4%, after the world’s largest sportswear maker reported lower-than-expected growth in revenue from North America.
+Nike Inc was down 1% after the world’s largest sportswear maker reported lower-than-expected growth in revenue from North America.

-The S&P index recorded 72 new 52-week highs and no new low, while the Nasdaq recorded 144 new highs and 29 new lows.
+The S&P 500 posted 73 new 52-week highs and no new lows; the Nasdaq Composite recorded 155 new highs and 31 new lows.

-Reporting by Uday Sampath and C Nivedita in Bengaluru; Editing by Saumyadeb Chakrabarty and Shounak Dasgupta
+Reporting by Caroline Valetkevitch in New York Additional reporting by Uday Sampath and C Nivedita in Bengaluru; Editing by Shounak Dasgupta and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.